ColoradoStark/API-For-MMORPG-Game/README.md

 The code will:

+ a.
 Setup a MySQL database table with player data parameters for an MMORPG

+ b.
 Populate the database with test records

- Allow clients of the API to Create, Read, Update and Delete player data
+ c.
+Allow clients of the API to Create, Read, Update and Delete

+ d.
+Allow clients to make queries for matchmaking